-This publication presents information on motor vehicles in Great Britain that were licensed on the 31st December 2013 (the end of quarter 4), or which were registered for the first time during 2013.
+Information on motor vehicles in Great Britain that were licensed on the 31 December 2013, or which were registered for the first time during 2013.

-- there were 35 million vehicles licensed for use on the road in Great Britain.
-This is 1.5% up on 2012, the biggest annual increase since 2007.
+- there were 35 million vehicles licensed for use on the road in Great Britain

-- For the last three years, there have been more new registrations of diesel cars than of petrol ones.
+For the last 3 years, there have been more new registrations of diesel cars than of petrol cars.

 Information on vehicle licensing statistics, including the pre-release access list can be found in the guidance.